hzrd149/blossom/buds/bud-01.md

 Authorization: Nostr eyJpZCI6IjhlY2JkY2RkNTMyOTIwMDEwNTUyNGExNDI4NzkxMzg4MWIzOWQxNDA5ZDhiOTBjY2RiNGI0M2Y4ZjBmYzlkMGMiLCJwdWJrZXkiOiI5ZjBjYzE3MDIzYjJjZjUwOWUwZjFkMzA1NzkzZDIwZTdjNzIyNzY5MjhmZDliZjg1NTM2ODg3YWM1NzBhMjgwIiwiY3JlYXRlZF9hdCI6MTcwODc3MTIyNywia2luZCI6MjQyNDIsInRhZ3MiOltbInQiLCJnZXQiXSxbImV4cGlyYXRpb24iLCIxNzA4ODU3NTQwIl1dLCJjb250ZW50IjoiR2V0IEJsb2JzIiwic2lnIjoiMDJmMGQyYWIyM2IwNDQ0NjI4NGIwNzFhOTVjOThjNjE2YjVlOGM3NWFmMDY2N2Y5NmNlMmIzMWM1M2UwN2I0MjFmOGVmYWRhYzZkOTBiYTc1NTFlMzA4NWJhN2M0ZjU2NzRmZWJkMTVlYjQ4NTFjZTM5MGI4MzI4MjJiNDcwZDIifQ==
 ```

+## Blob Descriptor

+A blob descriptor is a JSON object containing `url`, `sha256`, `size`, `type`, and `created` fields

+- `url` A public facing url this blob can retrieved from
+- `sha256` The sha256 hash of the blob
+- `size` The size of the blob in bytes
+- `type` (optional) The MIME type of the blob
+- `created` The unix timestamp of when the blob was uploaded to the server

+Servers may include additional fields in the descriptor like `magnet`, `infohash`, or `ipfs` depending on other protocols they support

 ## Endpoints

 All endpoints MUST be served from the root path (eg. `https://cdn.example.com/upload`, etc).
 This allows clients to talk to servers interchangeably when uploading or fetching blobs